darzouras/BubbleChamber/README.md

 * Clone the repository to your machine.
 * In the command line enter the directory and `npm install`.
 * Run by typing `npm start`.
+CURRENTLY there may be some errors when connecting while I work out the connection with my mysql server (running from a Raspberry Pi).
+Commenting out the line `var mysql = require("./dbcon.js");` in main.js should resolve any issues.
+Thanks!